open-telemetry/community/docs/how-meeting-recordings-upload-works.md

 - Check the YouTube account.
 If meeting recording is there, but not private, make sure the OpenTelemetryYoutube tools is running.
 Video can be made public manually if urgent.
 - Find the zoom account corresponding to the meeting link.
 Mapping from static rooms to the account may be found in the zoom bombing document referred from [this page](https://github.com/open-telemetry/community/blob/main/docs/how-to-handle-public-calendar.md#zoom-bombing-prevention).
 - If non Opentelemetry zoom account was used, there will be no recording available.
 Please contact the owner of the zoom account linked from the event.
 - In the zoom account, check if the meeting recording present.
-If recording is there, but missing on Youtue, it is a Splain issue.
+If recording is there, but missing on YouTube, it is a Splain issue.
 Contact CNCF rep listed on [assets page](https://github.com/open-telemetry/community/blob/main/assets.md##splain-account) to file a support ticket with Splain.
 Video can be downloaded and manually uploaded to YouTube if urgent.
 - If recording is missing in zoom account, check the meeting room settings.
 Make sure that automatic meeting recording is enabled.
 - If setting is set, likely the meeting recording was stopped using the host key and the recording doesn't exist.